Menu Display

 Activities carried out and planned

-• Year-end 2023 financial statements, BSC system – social incentive plan;
+• 2024 budget, BSC system – social incentive plan;

-• objectives relating to short-term variable remuneration
+• short-term variable compensation results;

-• objectives relating to the social incentive plan.
+• results related to the welfare plan.

-• 2023 remuneration policy guidelines;
+• 2024 remuneration policy guidelines;

-In addition, the Committee reported to the Board of Directors on the work carried out.
+Furthermore, the Committee reported to the Board of Directors on the work carried out.

 Seleziona il tuo comune